Before we can begin with the caravan section, we must first establish some key terms.

 When and if a Caravan is destroyed it does not drop the items loaded into the caravan, instead, it drops redeemable certificates which can be redeemed for the items on the caravan.
 Originally, these certificates were to be taken to the point of origin for redemption, however, since a personal caravan can be launched from the storage at a freehold, we have learned the certificates can be taken to any node inside the same economic region the “origin” freehold is in for redemption.

 When it comes to rewards, there are two types.
 One is generated by the system, including on personal caravans as they are in fact caravans.
 The other is a reward that is offered by the person who is shipping the caravan.

 Intrepid Studios is still working on the mechanics for what happens when a caravan is destroyed.
 One option is the components of the caravan will drop into the wreckage and become lootable by anyone.
 Another option is that the components can only be recovered by the owner of the caravan.

-Economic Regions will take the same shape as the Castle Regions as discussed in the World of Verra.
-They are static geographic boundaries that do not move or shift like the Zones of Influence do.
-More information on them as it becomes available.
+Economic Regions are static geographic boundaries that overlap the Castle Region boundaries, and do not move or shift like the Zones of Influence do.
+More information on Economic Regions on the World of Verra page.

 Brigands/Highwaymen and Defender Trees